Gunnar10/Project-2/Project-2.md

 ![](Project-2_files/figure-gfm/boxplot1-1.png)<!-- -->

-Here is a box plot of the average number of wins for each team.
+Here is a box plot to show the spread of the average number of wins for each team.

 ``` r
 wByTeam <- wlTotalBySeason() %>% select(teamName, seasonId, wins) %>%